OxygenEnthusiast/FaceSpex/README.md

 2. Load it to the base directory in your google drive.

-If you want to project the latent vectors and/or generate the attribute directions yourself, you can simply delete them from the generated directory.
+If you want to project the latent vectors and/or generate the attribute directions yourself, you can simply delete them from the directory.
 Note that projecting the images can take up to 2 days, generating the directions takes ~15 minutes.